 - This paper summarises the history of the International Accounting Standards Board's (the Board) project to develop an insurance contracts Standard, as follows: - (a) The reasons for undertaking the project (in paragraphs 3-6). - (b) The history of the project (in paragraphs 7-22), in the following stages: - (i) work of the International Accounting Standards Committee (IASC); - (ii) Phase I of the Board's project on insurance contracts; and - (iii) Phase II of the Board's project on insurance contracts, including the redeliberations on the 2013 Exposure Draft Insurance Contracts ('the 2013 ED'). - 2.
+This paper provides background information to assist the Board in deciding on the questions in Agenda Paper 2F Due process summary and permission to begin the balloting process for the insurance contracts Standard for this meeting.

-This paper provides background information and does not offer any staff recommendations.
+Consequently, this paper does not offer any staff recommendations.